yalidogan/yalidogan/README.md

 ### Hi there! :)
 I am Yiğit Ali Doğan
-Currently a Senior at Bilkent CS
+Currently a first year Master's student in TU Delft CS

 <!--